tasnimul11/p4python/README.md

-# Learn Python slow but steadily with Simple projects
+# Learn Python slowly but steadily with Simple projects